Ggayane/react-input-validation/README.md

 # react-input-validation

-A small react component for form input tags validations, for now with limited features.
-Sooner will be updated.
+A small validation component for inputs which you can use everywhere and set any kind of validation you want to!

 ## Demo & Examples